Benoît Lahaye

 Family at the Helm: Benoît, Valérie, and the Next Generation

-Benoît Lahaye runs the domaine alongside his wife Valérie, and the couple have been joined in recent years by sons Étienne and Valentin, securing a fifth generation in the cellar and vineyard.
-Benoît remains the lead winemaker, with a verified release as recently as December 2024, and his sons contribute hands-on to both viticulture and vinification.
-The family's approach is deeply personal; horse Tamise has worked the vineyards for more than a decade, with the animal joined by the family dog Bacchus as a regular presence in the vines.
+Benoît Lahaye runs the domaine alongside his wife Valérie, and the couple have been joined by sons Étienne and Valentin.
+Benoît remains the lead winemaker, and his sons contribute hands-on to both viticulture and vinification.
+The family's approach is deeply personal; mare Tamise has worked the vineyards alongside the family dog Bacchus, a regular presence in the vines.
 Benoît has become one of the leading figures in the village of Bouzy, lending his voice to the broader conversation around sustainable and natural Champagne production.

-- Benoît and wife Valérie are joined by sons Étienne and Valentin, making this a fourth-generation domaine moving into its fifth
+- Benoît and wife Valérie are joined by sons Étienne and Valentin in this fourth-generation domaine

-- Benoît was elected Winemaker of the Year by Gault and Millau in both 2021 and 2022
+- Benoît was elected Winemaker of the Year by Gault and Millau (Gault and Millau 2022 guide, awarded 2021)

 - Received a third star in the Guide Vert de la Revue du Vin de France, reflecting sustained critical recognition